kwardlowdev/kwardlowdev.github.io/README.md

 Kyle Wardlow
 [E-mail](mailto:kyle@kylewardlow.com) - [Github](https://github.com/kwardlowdev) - [LinkedIn](https://www.linkedin.com/in/kwardlow/)

-### Project Changelog
+## Project Changelog
 + 10/13/22 - Realized I should probably keep a changelog.
 I added the skeleton of the project box to the main page.
 I need to add the javascript functionality to the project page (and have more projects) so that a user can cycle through my most recent projects within the main page.
 + 10/14/22 - Added testing and functionality to featured projects, some basic responsiveness, and certification section.
 Still need to add more projects, about and project pages, and top menu.
-+ 10/15/22 - Added top menu and more responsiveness along with about page.
-Need to do some testing on small screens.
-In future, flesh out projects, and eventually refactor site design to utilize new technologies as I learn them.
++ 10/15/22 - Added top menu and more responsiveness to handle mobile screens.
+Added "To top" to about.
+Updated progress markers.

+## To Do:
++ Add more projects.
++ Update tech used as I learn.
++ Add project page.